-As a whole, the WSSD created a new emphasis on sustainable development consisting of three elements: economic development, social development, and environmental protection.53 The summit's overarching focus was more on the issues central to developing countries, such as poverty eradication and clean drinking water, rather than on stringent environmental commitments.54 Five years later, the world leaders came together in New York to review progress since the 2000 Millennium Declaration.55 The result of this World Summit was a document titled In Larger Freedom: Towards Development, Security and Human Rights for All.56 This report was presented by Secretary-General Kofi Annan and reiterated, among other issues, the need for protection of the environment, "Jolur efforts to defeat poverty and pursue sustainable development will be in vain if environmental degradation and natural resource depletion continue unabated.
-At the country level, national strategies must include investments in improved environmental management and make the structural changes required for environmental sustainability."57 Annan further identified the three most pressing environmental challenges as desertification, loss of biodiversity, and climate change.58
+wards Development, Security and Human Rights for All.
+56 This report was presented by Secretary-General Kofi Annan and reiterated, among other issues, the need for protection of the environment, "our efforts to defeat poverty and pursue sustainable development will be in vain if environmental degradation and natural resource depletion continue unabated.
+At the country level, national strategies must include investments in improved environmental management and make the structural changes required for environmental sustainability."
+57 Annan further identified the three most pressing environmental challenges as desertification, loss of biodiversity, and climate change.
+58

 Marking another five year passage since the 2005 World Summit, current UN Secretary-General Ban Ki-Moon called world leaders to meet in New York before the start of the regular UN General Assembly meeting.
-With only five years remaining until the 2015 deadline to reach the MDGs, the goal of this summit was to accelerate progress towards the MDGs.59 Some progress on moving toward
+With only five years remaining until the 2015 deadline to reach the MDGs, the goal of this summit was to accelerate progress towards the MDGs.
+59 Some progress on moving toward [405] these goals has been made, evidenced by poverty eradication in several parts of the world.
+However, much work remains to be done, for instance, addressing alarming global levels of maternal and child mortality.
+60